tag tag 9177935658

 May 14, 2024 – New Legislation Proposed Over Toxic Baby Food

 New legislation has been proposed in Congress to address the issue of toxic metals in baby food.
 This might sound silly because we already have an entire administration for that called the FDA.
-But oversite and regulations have been cut at every chance by some in the hall of Congress, so here we are: with lead in our children’s food in the year 2024.
+But oversight and regulations have been cut at every chance by some in the halls of Congress, so here we are: with lead in our children’s food in the year 2024.

 The proposed laws would mandate federal regulators to set and enforce science-based limits on harmful metals like arsenic, cadmium, lead, and mercury in baby foods.